Human sacrifice in Aztec culture: Role of sacrifice in Aztec culture

 Sacrifice was a common theme in the Aztec culture.
 In the legend of the "Five Suns", all the gods sacrificed themselves so that mankind could live.
 Some years after the Spanish conquest of the Aztec Empire, a body of the Franciscans confronted the remaining Aztec priesthood and demanded, under threat of death, that they desist from this traditional practice.
 The Aztec priests justified their acts as follows: "Life is because of the gods; with their sacrifice, they gave us life ...
 They produce our sustenance ... which nourishes life."

 Human sacrifice as shown in the Codex Magliabechiano, Folio 70.

-Heart-extraction was viewed as a means of liberating the Istli and reuniting it with the Sun: the victim's transformed heart flies Sun-ward on a trail of blood.
+Heart-extraction was viewed as a means of liberating the Istli and reuniting it with the sun: the victim's transformed heart flies to the sun on a trail of blood.

 What the Aztec priests were referring to was a cardinal Mesoamerican belief: that a great and continuing sacrifice by the gods sustains the Universe.
 A strong sense of indebtedness was connected with this worldview.
 Indeed, nextlahualli (debt-payment) was a commonly used metaphor for human sacrifice, and, as Bernardino de Sahagún reported, it was said that the victim was someone who "gave his service".

 Human sacrifice was in this sense the highest level of an entire panoply of offerings through which the Aztecs sought to repay their debt to the gods.
 Both Sahagún and Toribio de Benavente (also called "Motolinía") observed that the Aztecs gladly parted with everything.
 Even the "stage" for human sacrifice, the massive temple-pyramids, was an offering mound: crammed with the land's finest art, treasure and victims; they were then buried underneath for the deities.

 Additionally, the sacrifice of animals was a common practice, for which the Aztecs bred dogs, eagles, jaguars and deer.
 The cult of Quetzalcoatl required the sacrifice of butterflies and hummingbirds.

 Limited forms of self-sacrifice were also quite common: people would offer maguey thorns, tainted with their own blood, using blood from their tongues, ear lobes, or genitals.
 Blood held a central place in Mesoamerican cultures.
 The 16th-century Florentine Codex by Franciscan friar Bernardino de Sahagún reports that in one of the creation myths, Quetzalcóatl offered blood extracted from a wound in his own penis to give life to humanity.
 There are several other myths in which Nahua gods offer their blood to help humanity.

 The meaning of sacrifice in Aztec society is debated.
 Some scholars argue that its purpose was to assist the gods in maintaining the cosmos.
 Another, very controversial, theory is that human sacrifice served to supply protein and vital nutrients in the absence of large animals, since the victims were often eaten.

 In any case the sacrificial role entailed a great deal of social expectation and a certain degree of acquiescence.